andredsferreira/andre-kb/docs/devops/devops-fundamentals.md

 # Fundamentals Of DevOps

+This document contains some notes regarding the book "Fundamentals of Devops and Software Delivery - A Hands-On Guide to Deplying and Managing Software in Production" by Yevgeniy Brikman.

+---

 The goal of DevOps is to make software delivery vastly more efficient.

 ## Deploying an application